IMPORTANT UPDATE REGARDING COVID-19

 4. What do I need to do if I need to skip a payment on my loan?

 a.
-Please call the Collections Department at the credit union at (404) 658-6465, option 3, but please know we are currently experiencing high call volume and longer-than-usual wait times.
+To take advantage of Skip-a-Pay, call the Collections Department at the credit union at (404) 658-6465, option 3, but please know we are currently experiencing high call volume and longer-than-usual wait times.
 If you are currently delinquent on your loan, please call our Collections department for payment arrangements.
 Please note: you can only skip future payments.
 We cannot reimburse you for payments you have already made.
 Depending on your current situation, you may be asked to provide documentation as to your work/employment status.
 We ask for this information in order to fully evaluate your circumstances, and to substantiate your request.
 We appreciate your cooperation in providing us this information.
 Also, if you are more than 30 days past due on your loan, your request for a deferment may be denied, or we may ask you for additional information to support your request.

 6. If I have more than one loan with CUA, can I skip a payment on each loan?